OgarProject/Ogar/README.md

    * Replaces the color of the specified player with this color.
  - Exit
    * Closes the server.
+ - Freeze [id]
+   * Freeze a connected client.
+Note: they can still be consumed when frozen.
  - Food [X position] [Y position] [Mass]
    * Spawns a food cell at those coordinates.
 If a mass value is not specified, then the server will default to "foodStartMass" in the config.
  - Gamemode [Id]
    * Changes the gamemode of the server.
 Warning - This can cause problems.
+ - Kick [id]
+   * Forcefully kick/disconnect the client from the server.
  - Kill [Player ID]
    * Kills all cells belonging to the specified player.
  - Killall
    * Kills all player cells on the map.
+ - Killbot [id]
+   * Kills currently running bot.
  - Mass [Player ID] [Number]
    * Sets the mass of all cells belonging to the specified player to [Number].
  - Name [Player ID] [New Name]